horchi/linux-p4d/README.md

 ### Points to check
 - reboot the device to check if p4d is starting automatically during startup

+## Use https for WEB interface:
+ - add your cert and your key to this two files and make sure the p4d has at least read access to this files /etc/p4d/p4d.cert
+   /etc/p4d/p4d.key
+ - enable WebSSL at 'Setup' -> 'Allg.
+Konfiguration'
+ - restart the p4d
+ - now access to the web interface is ONLY by https://.. possible

 ## Backup
 Backup the data of the p4 database including all recorded values: